NHMDenmark/DaSSCo-Digitization/.github/ISSUE_TEMPLATE/new-issue-template.md

 Write a detailed description of your issue, including screenshots etc.
 Remember to also include things like the DigiApp version number or other relevant technical information.

-When you're done, click "create" to save the issue to the Issues log :)
+When you're done, you can delete this template text from the issue and click "create" to save the issue to the Issues log :)